MPierre9/FileInfo/README.md

 To use, call the function as follows:
 `print getSha1Digest("path/to/file")`

+## Contributing

+Contributions are welcome!
+Please read the contribution documents for tips and guidelines on contributing

 ## Author

 **FileInfo**  [MPierre9](https://github.com/MPierre9), Released under the [MIT](./LICENSE) License.<br>
-Authored and maintained by DIYgod with help from contributors ([list](https://github.com/MPierre9/FileInfo/contributors)).
+Authored and maintained by MPierre9 with help from contributors ([list](https://github.com/MPierre9/FileInfo/contributors)).